LucasJMO/E6Plus/classes/Rogue.md

 ## Special Ability

-At 3rd level, a rogue may select one of active assault, combat focus, damage reduction, dark caster, defensive roll, dextrous trip, fast movement, fear aura, greater improved healing, hide in plain sight, improved evasion, improved reaction, jester's feint, mettle, moving attack, opportunist, pratfall, rapid stealth, skill mastery, slippery mind, or unshakeable.
+At 1st, 2nd, and 3rd level a rogue may select one of active assault, combat focus, damage reduction, dark caster, defensive roll, dextrous trip, fast movement, fear aura, greater improved healing, hide in plain sight, improved evasion, improved reaction, improved sneak attac, jester's feint, mettle, moving attack, opportunist, pratfall, rapid stealth, skill mastery, slippery mind, or unshakeable.
 Then at 4th, 5th, and 6th level he may select two special abilities from the list.
+Each special ability may only be selected once unless otherwise specified.

 **Active Assault**: A rogue gains the ability to take his 5-foot steps out of turn.
 If on his turn he would have been allowed to take a 5-foot step but elected not to, he may expend an immediate action any time before his next turn to take a 5-foot step.
 If he took a 5-foot step (or any other form of movement) on his previous turn, he may still expend an immediate action to take a 5-foot step, but if he does, he may not take any other forms of movement on his next turn.

 **Combat Focus**: A rogue begins any combat encounter in combat focus.
 He may end his combat focus at any time to reroll any die roll he makes, and if not used it ends on its own after a number of combat rounds equal to his class level.
 Voluntarily ending combat focus requires the use of a swift action (or an immediate action if it is not the rogue's turn), re-entering combat focus after ending it requires the use of a move action.

 **Damage Reduction**: A rogue gains damage reduction 2/-.
+This ability may be selected up to 3 times.

-**Dark Caster**: A rogue can learn a spell of 2nd level or lower and cast it a number of times per day equal to rogue level divided by spell level plus one (rounded down).
+**Dark Caster**: A rogue can learn a spell of 2nd level or lower and cast it a number of times per day equal to rogue level divided by spell level.
 Save DC is 10 + spell level + Charisma modifier.
 Treat rogue level as caster level.

 **Defensive Roll**: If an attack (from a weapon or some other blow) would reduce a rogue to 0 or fewer hit points.
 The rogue may attempt a reflex saving throw (DC = damage dealt).
 If the save succeeds, he takes only half damage from the blow.